gh-beh/alumni-dashboard/README.md

 ```
 npm install
 ```
+## Configuration

+Configurations can be set in `src/environments`.
+A template to necessary variables is provided in `environment.example.ts`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Building
+## Build

 Run `npm run build-dist` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Build artifacts will be stored in the `dist/` directory.

-### Pages

-Run `npm run build-pages` to build for Github Pages.
-The artifacts will be stored in the `docs/` directory.